fix8mt/uri/README.md

 ## `benchmarks`
 We use the [Criterion](https://github.com/p-ranav/criterion) benchmarking library.
 The benchmark app is built by default.
 The file `basiclist.hpp` contains 1000 generic URIs.
 The benchmark **creates 1000** `basic_uri`, `uri` and `uri_static` objects and measures the total time taken.
-We can calculate the average time to decode each URI.
+We can calculate the average time to decode each URI[^1].

 ![Benchmarks](https://github.com/fix8mt/uri/blob/master/assets/benchmarks.png)

-From the above results we can see the following average performance[^1] per URI:
+From the above results we can see the following average performance per URI:

 | Class | Decode(ns) |
 | --- | --- |